-Socialism Is for the Uninformed
+"Socialism for the Uninformed"

-This article is from the "Edifying the Body" section of the Church of God Big Sandy's website, churchofgodbigsandy.com.
-It was posted for the weekend of Dec.
-25, 2021.
-(A version of the article was posted at townhall.com on May 31, 2016.)
+This article is from the "Edifying the Body" section of the Church of God Big Sandy's website (churchofgodbigsandy.com).
+It was posted for the weekend of April 26, 2025.
+(Note that this article was originally posted at townhall.com on May 31, 2016.)

-By Thomas Sowell
+By Dr. Thomas Sowell